-The Authority participates in the Local Government Pension Scheme administered by Powys County Council.
+The Authority participates in the Local Government Pension Scheme administered by Powys County Council, who are responsible for the governance of the Fund.
 This is a funded defined benefit final salary scheme, meaning that the Authority and employees pay contributions into a Fund, calculated at a level intended to balance the pension liabilities with investment assets.
+Benefits earned up to 31 March 2014 are linked to final salary, benefits after 31 March are based on a Career Average Revalued Earnings scheme.
+Details of the benefits earned over the period covered by this disclosure are set out in the 'Local Government Pension Scheme Regulations 2013' and 'The Local Government Pension Scheme (Transitional Provisions, Savings and Amendment) Regulations 2014'.